chinapedia/wikipedia.abstract.en/Page/Dianetics.md

 Procedure in practice

-Dianetics_demo_at_Union_Station.jpgs promoting Dianetics at Union Station in Washington, D.C.]]
+s promoting Dianetics at Union Station in Washington, D.C.]]
 The procedure of Dianetics therapy (known as _auditing_) is a two-person activity.
 One person, the "auditor", guides the other person, the "pre-clear".
 The pre-Clear's job is to look at the mind and talk to the auditor.
 The auditor acknowledges what the pre-Clear says and controls the process so the pre-Clear may put his full attention on his work.

 The auditor and pre-Clear sit down in chairs facing each other.
 The process then follows in eleven distinct steps:[86]